 5 Best Propane Water Heater for Off-Grid Cabins

-Takagi T-KJr2-IN-NG Indoor Tankless Water Heater – The Best Propane Water Heater for Off-Grid Cabins
+Takagi T-KJr2-IN-NG Indoor Tankless – The Best for Off-Grid Cabins

 Takagi T-KJr2-IN-NG is our top 1 pick for more than one reason.
-This propane tankless water heater is Energy Star certified.
+This propane heater is Energy Star certified.
 It uses natural gas instead of regular gas.
-Natural gas dissipates in the air instead of gathering on the ground, so there’s no need for gas detectors.
-That is Takagi’s biggest advantage over other cabin tankless water heaters on this list.
+It dissipates in the air instead of gathering on the ground, so there’s no need for gas detectors.
+That is Takagi’s biggest advantage over other cabin tankless heaters on this list.

 Another very important factor when choosing the right propane appliances for the cabin is their size.
 Takagi T-KJr2-IN-NG is very small and light, weighing only 38 pounds.
 But that doesn’t stop it from being very powerful.
-That’s why this water heater is ideal for off-grid cabins.
-According to many positive Amazon reviews, this cabin tankless water heater can easily provide hot water for over 5 adults.
+That’s why this model is ideal for off-grid cabins.
+According to many positive Amazon reviews, this cabin heater can easily provide for over 5 adults.

-Takagi T-KJr2-IN-NG is also very energy efficient and environmentally friendly.
+Takagi T-KJr2-IN-NG is also very efficient and environmentally friendly.
 Besides that, it’s one of the cheapest ones, too.
 Its average price is around $500.
 So, basically, this product takes the lead when it comes to both quality and pricing.
-That is why we chose it as the best propane water heater for off-grid cabins.
+That is why we chose it as the best propane heater for small cabin.

 - Uses natural gas